pangenome/odgi/docs/rst/commands/odgi_extract.rst

 odgi extract
 #########

-extract parts of the graph as defined by query criteria
+Extract subgraphs or parts of a graph defined by query criteria.

 SYNOPSIS
 ========